hpcaitech/ColossalAI/docs/source/en/advanced_tutorials/train_vit_with_hybrid_parallelism.md

 logger = get_dist_logger()
 ```

-After initialization, you can access the variables in the config file by using `colossalai.core.global_context`.
+After initialization, you can access the variables in the config file by using `colossalai.legacy.core.global_context`.

 ```python
 #access parameters